 Alaskan Klee Kai

-You’d think that the Alaskan Klee Kai is more lupine than like a fox, especially if you have seen one.
-However, that’s only because you’re unaware of the transformation the Arctic Fox goes through during the summer months.
-Said fox will leave its fluffy white coat off and sport a thinner, darker one in the warm season.
-A coat that is much like the dark black or brownish fur of the Alaskan Klee Kai!
+You’d think that the Alaskan Klee Kai is more lupine than vulpine, especially if you have seen one.
+However, that’s because you’re unaware of the transformation the Arctic Fox goes through during the summer months, shedding its fluffy white coat off and sporting a thinner, darker one in the warm season.

-Aside from the coat, there are other traits that make the Alaskan Klee Kai look foxy.
+Aside from the coat, other traits make the Alaskan Klee Kai look foxy.
 Those are:

 - A narrow pointed snout

 Get yourself an Alaskan Klee Kai if you’re up to the challenge of living with an energetic and playful breed.
 Also, know they act reserved with strangers.

 With such a distinct appearance, most canine lovers will immediately recognize a corgi.
 What isn’t instantly obvious is that they share a resemblance with their vulpine cousins.
 After all, foxes aren’t this stumpy.
 Are they?

 However, if you notice these similarities, you will see why corgis are on this list:

 - Orange fur — a coloring that brings foxes to mind